gabledata/tutorial/README.md

 ### Setting up GABLE_API_KEY and GABLE_API_ENDPOINT secrets

-You will need to create the `GABLE_API_KEY` and `GABLE_API_ENDPOINT` secrets in your repository settings to configure Github Actions to talk to Gable.
+Next, you will need to create the `GABLE_API_KEY` and `GABLE_API_ENDPOINT` secrets in your repository settings to configure Github Actions to talk to Gable.

 Follow the Github instructions for [Creating encrypted secrets for a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to create the `GABLE_API_KEY`and `GABLE_API_ENDPOINT` repository secrets.